corpobit/.github/profile/README.md

 ## About Us

-Corpobit is a forward-thinking technology company dedicated to transforming how businesses manage their cloud infrastructure.
+Corpobit is a forward-thinking opensource community to transforming how businesses manage their cloud infrastructure.
 We believe that seamless cloud operations should be accessible, secure, and efficient for teams of all sizes.

 ### Our Mission
 To empower organizations by providing tools that enhance productivity while prioritizing top-tier security in the cloud era.